James Arambam

 2 July 31, Aug.
 04 RL Review of RL Basics - 2: Off-policy learning - Q-Learning, DQN, Policy Gradient Methods - REINFORCE, Actor-Critic (AC), Advantage Actor Critic (A2C).
 [1]-Ch6, Ch13

 3 Aug.
-07, 11 MARL Introduction: multi-agent RL, motivation; challenges in MARL; Dec-POMDP;Solution Method: Single-RL - centralized learning, independent learning, parameter sharing, experience sharing; [2]-Ch1, Ch3
+07, 11 MARL Introduction: multi-agent RL, motivation; challenges in MARL; Dec-POMDP;Solution Method: Single-RL - centralized learning, independent learning, parameter sharing, experience sharing; [2]-Ch1, Ch3;

 5 Aug.
 21, 25 MARL Value Decomposition Method: Linear Value Decomposition (VDN), Monotonic Value Decomposition (QMIX), Multi-agent Attention Actor Critic (MAAC); Many Agent Training: Mean-Field MARL; Collective Dec-POMDP -